Buy new:

 Learn more how customers reviews work on AmazonCustomers say

-Customers find this thriller book engaging and easy to read in spurts, with a fast-paced plot that moves quickly and keeps interest till the end.
-They appreciate the author's detailed writing style and thorough research, with one review noting how well he weaves fact and fiction.
-Customers praise the character development, particularly how the main character ages throughout the series, and consider it a great addition to the Scot Harvath series.
+Customers find this thriller book engaging and well-written, with fast-paced action that keeps them hooked until the end.
+The book is praised for its incredible detail, with one customer noting how the author weaves fact and fiction seamlessly.
+Customers appreciate the character development, particularly how the main character ages throughout the series, and consider it a great addition to the Scot Harvath series.

 AI-generated from the text of customer reviews